Misrepresentation from Surphing and Christ Alone

 In Dr. Frame's e-mail he quoted the Westminster confession of Faith, Section 10, paragraph 3.
 See the WCF 10 for context

 - Westminster Confession of Faith, 10:3, "Elect infants, dying in infancy, are regenerated, and saved by Christ, through the Spirit, who works when, and where, and how He pleases: so also are all other elect persons who are incapable of being outwardly called by the ministry of the Word."

 - The 1689 Baptist Confession of Faith which is derived from the 1647 Westminster Confession of Faith, 10:3, "Infants dying in infancy are regenerated and saved by Christ through the Spirit who works when and where and how he pleases.
 So also are all elect persons regenerated who are incapable of being outwardly called by the ministry of the word."

-If, however, neither of my critics affirms the WCF or the BCF, then would they both state that all infants who die go to hell since they have not confessed a profession of faith nor have their publically affirmed the physical resurrection of Christ?
+If, however, neither of my critics affirm the WCF or the BCF, then would they both state that all infants who die go to hell since they have not confessed a profession of faith nor have they publically affirmed the physical resurrection of Christ?
 If they affirm that it is possible for infants to be saved, then doesn't it appear logical to assume that since they were saved in their ignorance, it is possible for others to be saved in theirs as well?

 My encounter with and "Surphing" and "Christ Alone"